prasanna-4436/Techm_project/README.md

-Welcome to Game Haven – your one-stop destination for discovering and buying the best games online!
+# Welcome to Game Haven – your one-stop destination for discovering and buying the best games online!

+# E-Commerce Website for Games

 This project is built using Angular for the frontend and .NET Core for the backend, featuring secure login/signup functionality, game browsing, a shopping cart, wishlist, and more.

-# E-Commerce Website for Games

-A full-stack web application that allows users to browse, view, and purchase video games online.
-The project is built using **Angular** for the frontend and **ASP.NET Core Web API** with **SQL Server** for the backend.

 ##  Project Structure